cobbler/cobbler/docs/cobbler-conf.rst

 default: ``xenpv``

-enable_gpxe
+enable_ipxe
 ===========

-Enable gPXE booting?
-Enabling this option will cause Cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via gPXE it will chain load off ``pxelinux.0``.
+Enable iPXE booting?
+Enabling this option will cause Cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via iPXE it will chain load off ``pxelinux.0``.

 .. note:: We now gPXE is not active anymore and try to transition the code, settings and guide we have to iPXE.